leveste/EternalBasher/EternalExtractor/readme.md

 You will also need [this script](https://zenhax.com/viewtopic.php?p=54753#p54753).
 Simply paste the code into a text file, save it under the name **doometernal.bms** and place the file in your DOOM Eternal folder.

-**Note:** The Linux of QuickBMS doesn't appear to work with the current script.
-The issue is being looked into.
-The Windows version works though Wine, so make sure to have it installed on your system.
+**Note:** The Linux of QuickBMS doesn't work with the current script due to the 'oodle' library not being implemented yet.
+The Windows version works though Wine, so use it instead.
+The script will be updated once QuickBMS has implemented the open source alternative to 'oodle.'

+## Linux binaries

+You can download the Linux binaries from [aluigi.altervista.org](https://aluigi.altervista.org/quickbms.htm).
+[Direct link](https://aluigi.altervista.org/papers/quickbms_linux.zip).

+Once downloaded, extract **quickbms** and make it executable:

+	chmod +x quickbms

+Depending on your distro or desktop environment, you can also do so by right-clicking on the binary and going into properties.

 ## Debian systems